• Skip to primary navigation

 • For NYC Residents

-You are here: Home / Where to Eat in Times Square at Local Restaurants Not National Chains
+You are here: Home / Cheap Eats / Where to Eat in Times Square/Theater District at Genuine NYC Restaurants Instead of National Chains

-Where to Eat in Times Square at Local Restaurants Not National Chains
+Where to Eat in Times Square/Theater District at Genuine NYC Restaurants Instead of National Chains

-best restaurants in times squareWith so many great local and family-owned restaurants in Times Square and the Theater District, NYCOTC remains amazed by visitors who opt for national chains more at home in any suburban shopping mall anywhere in the USA.
+best restaurants in times squareWith so many great local and family-owned restaurants in Times Square and the Theater District, NYCOTC remains amazed by visitors who opt for national chains more at home in a suburban shopping mall in Anywhere, USA.

-Enjoy the great tastes of the Times Square and Theater District area at these standout homegrown choices, where you always eat better, and usually for less money, than at a national chain.
+Enjoy genuine NYC tastes at these standout homegrown choices, where you will eat better and usually for less money, than at a national chain.

-Avoid the tourist traps and get native NYC vibe and flavor, along with value for your restaurant dollar, at these top local choices recommended by native New Yorker and NYC on the Cheap Editor Evelyn Kanter.
+Avoid the tourist traps and get native NYC vibe and flavor, along with top value for your restaurant dollar, at these top local choices recommended by native New Yorker and NYC on the Cheap Founder/Editor Evelyn Kanter.

 Get thin crust pizzas cooked in coal-fired brick ovens, with a traditional, eight-slice pie serving up to four people costing $16.50.